Research · April 2026

 Source: OpenAI, Anthropic, and Google pricing pages, April 2026.
 Exact prices change often and may vary with volume discounts.

-Top strategies to reduce AI API spend
+Top strategies to reduce AI agent waste

 01